jordanpemberton/sudoku/README.md

 # Sudoku

 This program generates, solves, and allows users to play Sudoku on boards of size 4 x 4, 9 x 9, or 16 x 16.
-16 x 16 boards might be slow to generate, but 16 x 16 boards with more starting tiles (>130) should generate faster.

 The player can customize the size of their board, the number of starting tiles, and whether to use numbered or lettered tiles.